haskell-distributed/distributed-process/documentation.md

 just provides callback functions which take some state and either return a new state and a reply, or just a new state.
 The process is *managed* in the sense that its mailbox is under someone else's control.

+A NOTE ABOUT THE CALL API AND THAT IT WILL FAIL (WITH UNHANDLED MESSAGE) IF THE CALLER IS EXPECTING A TYPE THAT DIFFERS FROM THE ONE THE SERVER PLANS TO RETURN, SINCE THE RETURN TYPE IS ENCODED IN THE CALL-MESSAGE TYPE ITSELF.

+TODO: WRITE A TEST TO PROVE THE ABOVE

+TODO: ADD AN API BASED ON SESSION TYPES AS A KIND OF MANAGED PROCESS.....

+In a forthcoming tutorial, we'll look at the `Control.Distributed.Process.Platform.Task` API, which looks a lot like `Async` but manages exit signals in a single thread and makes configurable task pools and task supervision strategy part of its API.

 More complex examples of the `ManagedProcess` API can be seen in the [Managed Processes tutorial][22].
 API documentation for HEAD is available